Donald Kochan is the Parker S. Kennedy Professor in Law at Chapman University Dale E. Fowler School of Law.

 After graduating from law school, Professor Kochan was a law clerk to The Honorable Richard F. Suhrheinrich of the United States Court of Appeals for the Sixth Circuit.
 Following his clerkship, Professor Kochan was an associate with the firm of Crowell & Moring LLP in Washington, D.C., where he specialized in natural resources & environmental law.

-In Spring 2019, Professor Kochan will be teaching Property and Administrative Law.
+In Spring 2019, Professor Kochan will be teaching Property and Administrative Law & Practice.
 His other courses include Natural Resources Law & Policy, Real Estate Transactions, Commercial Leasing, Law & Economics, Corporations, Agency & Partnership, and Federal Courts.